 Brown Dog Ticks:

 The brown dog tick, scientifically known as Rhipicephalus sanguineus, is one of the widespread ticks in Idaho.
 Brown dog ticks transmit various diseases during their nymph, larvae, and adult stages.
 They require a warmer climate to survive and so they are common in tropical and subtropical areas and seldom in temperate regions.

 What are the diseases they may transmit?

 Rocky Mountain Spotted Fever (Rickettsia rickettsia).
 (RMSF is a disease with a mortality rate of more than 20%.)

 Brown dog ticks can survive for up to 18 months without feeding.
 These ticks can survive inside homes and can also stay inside homes.
 If your pet dog is not on anti-tick prevention, you or your family becoming a victim of its bite is pretty high.

 When can one encounter ticks?

-One can encounter these ticks throughout the year.
+One can encounter brown dog ticks throughout the year.
 The brown dog ticks, male and female, are dimorphic.
 Both the male and female of the brown dogs have a reddish-brown appearance.
 They have no ornamentation on their bodies.
 Adult ticks may grow up to 0.12 inches long.

 Brown dog ticks can complete up to 4 generations per year.
 The number of generations per year depends on factors such as: